CyVerse-learning-materials/SciApps_guide/bsa.rst

   3. Under "Specify the species (-d)", choose **Sorghum bicolor (Sorbi3)**.

   4. Leave other parameters as default, and click **Submit Job**.
 Once done, click the SIFT4G-0.0.1 job in the History panel to expand the outputs, then click to open **sift_out.txt**.
-As shown below, only two out of the six SNPs are predicted to be deterious.
+As shown below, only two out of the six SNPs are predicted to be deleterious.

      |sift_out|